-• If Grade 3 or greater adverse reactions, or other intolerable adverse reactions occur, withhold ERLEADA[®].
+If Grade 3 or greater adverse reactions, or other intolerable adverse reactions occur, withhold ERLEADA[®].
 Consider permanent discontinuation of ERLEADA[®] for Grade 3 or 4 cerebrovascular and ischemic cardiovascular events.
-Permanently discontinue ERLEADA[®] for confirmed severe cutaneous adverse reactions (SCARs) or for other Grade 4 skin reactions.
+Permanently discontinue ERLEADA[®] for severe ILD/pneumonitis or if no other potential causes of ILD/pneumonitis are identified, or confirmed SCARs, or for other Grade 4 skin reactions.
 For other adverse reactions, when symptoms improve to less than or equal to Grade 1 or original grade, resume ERLEADA[®] at the same dose or a reduced dose (180 mg or 120 mg), if warranted.1